 When firms allocate simulated or real capital, they need systems that encourage risk control, discipline, and consistency.
 Rules like daily loss limits, max drawdowns, and consistency requirements aren't punishments — they're part of what keeps the business sustainable.

-💡 Understand the Model: If you want to understand how this model works in practice, read Why Choose Prop Firm Trading Instead of Using Your Own Capital — it explains why these restrictions are necessary in the funding model.
+💡 Understand the Model: If you want to understand how this model works in practice, read Why Choose Prop Firm Trading and our beginner's guide which covers the full evaluation structure — it explains why these restrictions are necessary in the funding model.

 Common Rules That Confuse New Traders